esalas012/list-pagination-and-filtering/README.md

 # List-Pagination-Filtering

 In this project I used a technique known as pagination to enhance the user experience.
-These improvements follow a progressive enhacement strategy.
+These improvements follow a progressive enhancement strategy.
-This means that these improvements do not affect the core HTML and CSS and will work with a list of any number of students.
+This means that these improvements do not affect the core HTML and CSS, and will work with a list of any number of students.

 I added extra credit features to my project to earn an "Exceeds Expectations" grade.